davahome/ghcr-cleanup/README.md

     delete-images:
         runs-on: ubuntu-latest
         steps:
-            -   name: Delete images older than 14 days (but keep at least 30 versions)
+            -   name: Delete packages older than 14 days (but keep at least 30 versions)
                 uses: davahome/ghcr-cleanup@v1
                 with:
+                    # The regular ${{ GITHUB_TOKEN }} is not enough because there is no "packages:delete" permission.
+                    # Create a separate token and store it as a secret (see required permissions at the bottom of this README)
                     token: ${{ secrets.DELETE_PACKAGES_TOKEN }}

+                    # Define the name of the package (e.g. "thedava/example" would be "example")
                     package: example

+                    # Define the owner (it's either literally "user" or "orgs/<Your Org>")
                     owner: user
+                    #owner: orgs/davahome -- Use this for organization packages

                     # Configure cleanup of tagged versions
                     minimum_days: 14